section-engineering-education/engineering-education/content/articles/how-to-secure-php-resource-with-http-authentication/index.md

 ### Conclusion

 We've created a password-protected PHP file for web resources using HTTP Authentication with an Ubuntu server.
 That is useful since many users are forced to pass their information through secure HTTP.
 Apache authentication works well for simple web database applications.
-Where usernames and passwords requires validatation against a database or any other source, or when HTTP authentication is insufficient, PHP can manage authentication.
+Where usernames and passwords require validation against a database or any other source, or when HTTP authentication is insufficient, PHP can manage authentication.